makepad/makepad/README.md

-# Introducing Makepad
+# Introducing Makepad Framework and Makepad Studio

-Makepad is a new VR, web and native-rendering UI framework for Rust.
+Makepad Framework is a new web and native-rendering UI framework for Rust.
-It utilises shaders as its styling primitives, and we are currently developing a live UI design and animation environment for it.
+Makepad Studio is an IDE with integrated designtool to develop applications with Makepad Framework.

+All code in this repository EXCEPT the files in studio/src/design_editor are licensed as MIT/Apache2.

+This means the code editing part of Makepad Studio is licensed MIT/Apache2, and the visual designtooling is not.
+For our commercial offering we are building a visual designer extension.

+During the alpha/beta phase of the product development we keep the files for the visaul designer inside the OSS repository, however after product launch we will distribute these in a different manner.

-For the first build of our editor / UI you can look at the following URL in your browser, or try makepad now on a Quest in the quest browser, click the goggles top right of the UI.
-Try touching the leaves of the tree with your hands!
-Magic!
+For the first build of our editor / UI you can look at the following URL in your browser,

 https://makepad.dev

-The Makepad Framework and UI component system is MIT licensed, our UI designer will be cloud based and commercial.

 # How to install the native version

 On all platforms first install Rust.
-We have seen the gnu chain fail a lot on windows, so if you are up for it also have to install msvc.
+We are currently relying on nightly because of the procmacro span information needed.
+Hopefully this will stabilise soon.

 https://www.rust-lang.org/tools/install